CoolmixZero/yclients-api-python/README.md

 ```
 ## Visits commands:
 - ### Show all visits for client with Client_ID
-  > Yclients api can't return all visits at once and returns in groups of maximum size of 200.
+  > YCLIENTS API can't return all visits at once and returns in groups of **maximum size of 200**.
 Those groups are called pages and you can choose how many visits it will return
 ```python
 cid = 20419758
 client_visits = api.get_visits_for_client(cid)